AuReMe/mpwt/README.rst

 Input data
 ~~~~~~~~~~

-Python script allowing to run Pathway-Tools in multiprocess.
-To do this the script takes a folder containing sub-folders as input.
+The script takes a folder containing sub-folders as input.
 Each sub-folder contains a genbank file.

 .. code-block:: text